vipickering/vincentp/_posts/2017-02-16-optimising-my-jekyll-workflow.md

 ## HTTPS

 I started with serving the site over HTTPS.
 Granted this blog is a static site built on Jekyll, there isn't a whole lot to secure.
-But there are great speed benefits in serving over HTTPS and anything to assure the user their in safe hands is a good thing.
+But there are great speed benefits in serving over HTTPS and anything to assure the user they are in safe hands is a good thing.

 I previously served this site, as many do, using GitHub pages.
 It's no secret I found the process a little messy, but it was always better than dealing with FTP clients and the alternatives.
 This thought process lead me to the wonderful [Netlify](https://www.netlify.com/).

 I found Netlify really easy to set-up and transition towards using.
 The process is quite simple, you give access to your code-base to Netlify and it watches your chosen branch.
 Every-time you push to the branch (it acts like Jenkins) and builds the repository and deploys it.
 Netlify allow you to configure HTTPS and some basic controls over your domain and your off!

 This process is super simple to adapt in to your workflow and feels much more like a professional set-up, I simply work on my develop branch then merge to master and push when I want to deploy, Netlify handles the rest.
-Even better, they currently have an offer on for all open source projects hosted on [Github], **this tier is free**.
+[Their Pro tier is currently free](https://www.netlify.com/pricing) for all open source projects.

 A small gotcha I found with Netlify.
 Make sure your Jekyll repo is in the root, and not contained within a folder, this ensures the watcher knows where to look and build from.